Are Healthcare Quality and Price Linked?

 In a survey, Health Affairs determined that between 58 and 71% of adult healthcare consumers don’t believe that more expensive healthcare is better.
 And that’s great for most consumers.
-One area the data will help develop, though, is the 20-25% that do associate quality with price—meaning they’ll often overlook affordable care when in need.
+One area the data will help develop, though, is the 20-25% that do associate quality with the price—meaning they’ll often overlook affordable care when in need.

 You can read more about the study in this article.